Nepal Buddhist Tour Lumbini

 Monks perform daily and special rituals at the end of the day.
 You might observe the rare tradition if you have a friend there.
 Walking up to the gumba, you will see the spectacular view of Mount Machhapuchhre and the serene environment.

-World Peace Stupa is one of the significant attraction locations in Pokhara.
-The stupa is one of the eight peace stupas built by a monk of Nipponzan-Myohoji.
-Four statues from different places signify different yet sacred meanings: special pujas and daily Buddhist rituals are in the Dhamma hall near the peace statue.
+World Peace Stupa is one of the significant tourist attractions in Pokhara.
+It is one of eight peace stupas built by a monk of Nipponzan-Myohoji.
+Four statues from different places signify different yet sacred meanings: special pujas and daily Buddhist rituals are held in the Dhamma hall near the peace statue.

 Hyangja is on the outskirts of Pokhara Valley.
 You can take a vehicle to this small village or hike it.

-This village is full of Tibetan refugees who fled China during the Cultural Revolution.
+This village consists of Tibetan refugees who fled China during the Cultural Revolution.
 They live here, and they practice their Buddhist rituals in the monasteries.
 They are still keeping their language, culture, and traditions alive.

 You may buy some handmade and eccentric souvenirs from them.
 They sell handmade bracelets, necklaces, rings, woodcarvings, carpets and rugs, and clothing.
 They also sell authentic thangka paintings.